msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 ### GD Script

 If you know Python, you're fine to get going with GD Script.
 Worried about performance?
 Don't be, it's pretty quick.
-The Godot developers [first tried to use Lua, then Python](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_basics.html#history).
+The Godot developers <a href="http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_basics.html#history" target="_blank" rel="nofollow noopener noreferrer">first tried to use Lua, then Python</a>.
 From those suboptimal experiences, they then made GD Script to take full advantage of Godot's design.

 What I love about the scripts is that they are embedded into nodes.
 This makes the nodes/scene system so much more powerful as scripts are used to extend a node's functionality.
 Add to that the seamless integration between the editor's UI and the scripts, what you get is a fairly flexible way to create a game.